akigmm/flash/README.md

 • Is written in a language that runs on the JVM
 • Is tested using appropriate testing mechanisms
 • Has appropriate documentation
-• The code, documentation, or the repository should not include any reference to movingimage
-• Don’t include this document in the deliverable

 ###### Specifications #####